tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * The data tracks the closing price during a two-year period of IVV, an exchange-traded fund (ETF) that tracks the S&P 500 index.

-Begin the activity with a brief review of the moving average, before rolling on to EWMA and Hodrick-Prescott (excuse the pun):
+Begin the activity with a brief review of the moving average, before rolling on to EWMA and Hodrick-Prescott:

 ![Images/ma01.png](Images/ma01.png)

 * In a moving average (also called rolling average), each value is the average of a number of prior values.

-* In pandas, it can be computed with the `rolling()` and `mean()` methods, with the `window` argument specifying the number of prior values to average.
+* In Pandas, it can be computed with the `rolling()` and `mean()` methods, with the `window` argument specifying the number of prior values to average.

 * Yet the EWMA is different, as it gives greater weight to the most recent observations.
 In finance, this is nice, because it means we're still filtering out noise (like a moving average), yet we're also reacting more quickly to information (the "exponentially weighted" part of EWMA).

-* In pandas, an EWMA can be computed with the `ewm()` and `mean()` methods.
+* In Pandas, an EWMA can be computed with the `ewm()` and `mean()` methods.

 * As mentioned above, in a rolling average, a `window` argument is supplied.
 By contrast, the `ewm()` method takes a `halflife` argument.

   * The two are conceptually similar, but not mathematically the same thing.
-Essentially halflife relates to how much weight we give to the more recent observations: the shorter the halflife, the more weight we're giving to those recent observations (think: shorter half life==reacting more quickly).
+Essentially, halflife relates to how much weight we give to the more recent observations: the shorter the halflife, the more weight we're giving to those recent observations (think: shorter half life = reacting more quickly).

 Next, explain the Python code used to run the Hodrick-Prescott filter: